Restor-Foundation/tcd/docs/dataset.md

 ## License

-Our main annotations are provided as CC-BY.
+Our main annotations are provided as CC BY 4.0.
 Images are provided using the declared license from Open Aerial Map.
-In the majority of cases, this is also CC-BY, however some images have CC-BY-NC licenses so be aware that if you intend to use this dataset for commercial purposes, you should exclude those images from your work - images with CC BY-NC and CC BY-SA licenses are stored in separate repositories..
+In the majority of cases, this is also CC BY, however some images have CC BY-NC licenses so be aware that if you intend to use this dataset for commercial purposes, you should exclude those images from your work - images with CC BY-NC and CC BY-SA licenses are stored in separate repositories..
 The accompanying training and prediction pipeline is provided under an Apache 2.0 license.

 [^1]: He, K., Gkioxari, G., Dollár, P., & Girshick, R. (2017).
-Mask r-cnn.
+[Mask R-CNN](https://arxiv.org/abs/1703.06870).
 In Proceedings of the IEEE international conference on computer vision (pp. 2961-2969).
 [^2]: Ronneberger, O., Fischer, P., Brox, T. (2015).
-U-Net: Convolutional Networks for Biomedical Image Segmentation.
-In: Navab, N., Hornegger, J., Wells, W., Frangi, A. (eds) Medical Image Computing and Computer-Assisted Intervention – MICCAI 2015.
-MICCAI 2015.
-Lecture Notes in Computer Science(), vol 9351.
-Springer, Cham. https://doi.org/10.1007/978-3-319-24574-4_28
+[U-Net: Convolutional Networks for Biomedical Image Segmentation.](https://doi.org/10.1007/978-3-319-24574-4_28) In MICCAI 2015.
+Lecture Notes in Computer Science, vol 9351.
+Springer, Cham.
 [^3]: Xie, E., Wang, W., Yu, Z., Anandkumar, A., Alvarez, J. M., & Luo, P. (2021).
-SegFormer: Simple and efficient design for semantic segmentation with transformers.
-Advances in neural information processing systems, 34, 12077-12090.
+[SegFormer: Simple and efficient design for semantic segmentation with transformers.](https://arxiv.org/abs/2105.15203) Advances in neural information processing systems, 34, 12077-12090.